MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 2. Choose **Set up Common Data Service connection** to start the assisted setup guide.
 3. Fill in the fields as necessary.

+   > [!NOTE]
+   > If you are not prompted to sign in with your administrator account, it is probably because pop ups are blocked.
+To sign in, allow pop-ups from `https://login.microsoftonline.com`.

 ### To create or maintain the connection manually

 The following procedure describes how to set up the connection manually on the **CDS Connection Setup** page.
 This is also the page where you manage settings for the integration.